camelids/ALPaCA/README.md

 Imports and init sampler (we recommend caching sampler to avoid further overheads).

     from alpaca import sampling, morph_utils, morphing, dists

     sampler = sampling.KDEIndividual(dists.counts, dists.html, dists.objects)

 Morph an HTML page, get the result as a string.
-The resulting page contains links to the original objects with the specification of the size to what they should be padded and of their type (e.g., "/original-object.png?type=png&size=100").
+The resulting page contains links to the original objects with specification of the size to which they should be padded and of their type (e.g., "/original-object.png?type=png&size=100").
 Furthermore, it may contain links to additional ("padding") objects (e.g., "/rnd?size=100").